Minimally-Invasive Robot-Assisted Surgery for Nephrectomy (Kidney Removal)

 Nephrectomy is a surgical procedure in which all (radical nephrectomy) or part (partial nephrectomy) of the kidney is removed.
 Most patients undergo a nephrectomy to treat kidney cancer, but kidney removal may also be necessary to treat a birth defect, injury or infection.

-The urologists at Sky Ridge Medical Center in South Denver use the da Vinci® Robotic Surgery System to perform radical and partial nephrectomies.
+The urologists at Sky Ridge Medical Center in South Denver use robotic surgery systems to perform radical and partial nephrectomies.
 Compared with open or traditional surgery, robotic nephrectomy offers patients many advantages, including:

 - Smaller incisions